wildfly/quickstart/kitchensink-cordova/ios/README.md

 Run and Access the application
 ------------------------------

-If your toolbar is opened (click View->Show Toolbar to show it).
-Click on *Run* button.
-This will start the iOS Simulator with this quickstart running on it.
+If the toolbar in XCode is visible, click on the *Run* button.
+This will start the iOS Simulator with this quickstart running in it.
+If your toolbar is not visible, click `View -> Show Toolbar` to show it.

 Converting an AeroGear HTML5 + REST Web App to a Hybrid App with Apache Cordova